Rachelgc124/TeleCommUser-Commuter-cluster/README.md

 # TeleComm_User_cluster
-This is a group project for the data mining class.
+This is a group project for the data mining class (Fall 2020).